 How to make Turkish coffee – The Technique

-4. Heat the ibrik
+4. Heat the Pot

-6. Remove the froth
+6. Remove froth

 UNESCO Cultural Heritage list

 Turkish coffee has been included in the intangible cultural heritage list of UNESCO in 2013.
 The tradition of making Turkish coffee has been recognized as a symbol of hospitality and friendship.
-The beverages’ importance in social occasions was also an important factor in its inscription, with coffee being served during holidays and engagement ceremonies.